What’s a Good Conversion Rate for Ecommerce?

 Sometimes during our initial Google Analytics stats analysis, our clients may see that they’re getting a ton of traffic, but the conversion rate is pretty low.
 In some cases, this is because they are getting plenty of the wrong kind of traffic.

-All that traffic to your backyard chickens blog post will drive the overall perceived conversion rate down but it doesn’t matter.
+All that traffic to your backyard chickens blog post will drive the overall perceived conversion rate down, but that’s not really a problem.
 The traffic to that one blog post has nothing to do with how your site performs for your target customer, it just lowers the average.
+It also could be that if you get enough of that untargeted free traffic from Google, you’ll make some sales from time to time from those people.

 How can you improve your ecommerce conversion rate?

 You can’t always change one thing and expect it to dramatically improve your conversion rate.
-You may get lucky – maybe your shipping costs were the only thing stopping people from purchasing, and a change to the pricing there is all you need to improve your sales.
-But more often, it’s going to be multiple optimizations that improve your sales.
+You may get lucky–maybe your shipping costs were the only thing stopping people from purchasing, and a change to the pricing there is all you need to improve your sales.
+But more often, it will take multiple optimizations to significantly improve your sales.

 Conversion rate is an important thing to be aware of, but your main focus should be on actual income, the dollar amount your website makes you.
 Remember: conversion rate is an indicator of where you can make improvements, but the sales numbers themselves are how you gauge the health of your business.